- Analytical Facilities

 Applicants interested in applying to one of our graduate programs for Fall admissions should be aware of the following deadlines:

-The CEOAS deadline is January 5th.
+The CEOAS application deadline is December 15, 2023 for all majors.
 Please have all your application materials submitted by this deadline to be considered for support (teaching or research assistantships).
 This deadline applies to all domestic and international students.
 Applications will be considered after this deadline, but most offers of support will be made by March.

 Students are admitted either to masters (MS) or doctoral (PHD) programs.
 Some programs will admit to PhD without a prior master’s degree, but this is on a case-by-case basis.